Our Founder

 Professional Development - Cameras For Girls builds LinkedIn profiles for our students with the help of Canadian consultants, benefiting our students and contributing to the Canadian economy by engaging local professionals.

-Cross-Cultural Mentorship - Half of our volunteers and mentors are Canadian, offering unique cross-cultural exchanges.
-Canadian mentors gain a deeper understanding of global issues while our students receive diverse perspectives and guidance.
+Cross-Cultural Mentorship: Half our volunteers and mentors are Canadian.
+Our mentors gain a deeper understanding of global issues, while our students benefit from diverse perspectives and guidance.

-Amina's dedication to empowering young women through Cameras For Girls embodies the spirit of resilience, generosity, and social justice that defines the Canadian identity.
-Her work continues to inspire and create meaningful change both locally and globally.
+Amina's commitment to supporting young women through Cameras For Girls reflects the resilience, generosity, and social justice that are central to the Canadian identity.
+Her work continues to inspire and drive meaningful change both locally and globally.

 Watch the video to hear her story.